5.1 General context

 The municipalities are governed by a municipal council, which is the top-level municipal authority.
 The chair of the municipal council is the mayor.
 The mayor is elected in the council’s constituent meeting but does not have a greater say than the other members.
 The mayor is elected by simple majority among the members present.

-The municipal council must set up a finance committee, and often the council delegates tasks to 4-6 permanent committees (e.g. the technical and environmental committee, children and youth committee, culture and leisure committee and employment committee).
+The municipal council must set up a finance committee and at least one permanent committee.
+Normally, there are four to six permanent committees (e.g. the technical and environmental committee, children and youth committee, culture and leisure committee, and employment committee).

-According to the Constitutional Act, there must be a general election at least once every four years.
-The prime minister is responsible for calling a general election before the electoral period expires, i.e. within four years, but an election may also be called earlier at the prime minister’s discretion.
+According to the Danish constitution, general elections must be held at least once every 4 years.
+The prime minister is responsible for calling a general election before the electoral period expires (i.e. within 4 years), but an election may also be called earlier at the prime minister’s discretion.

-In Denmark, it is voluntary to vote and the voting is cast either by secret ballot on election day or by post before election day.
+In Denmark, it is voluntary to vote, and the voting is cast either by secret ballot on election day or by advance voting before election day.

 Voters will receive a polling card by post well in advance of election day.
 The polling card will tell them when and where to vote.